Sottim/Programming-Language-Design/README.md

 run : flex 9_A2.l which will create a .lex.yy.c file.

 Then run:
-gcc lex.yy.c 9_A2.c which will create a a.out executable.
+gcc lex.yy.c 9_A2.c which will create a 'a.out' executable.
+Run ./a.out then enter your test code to convert program into tokens.

-Finally run the command - Make all
+Finally run the command - make all
-('Make all' will take the test code written in 9_A2.nc which contains the test code of binary search and automate the process the tokenization of the program code present in 9_A2.nc).
+('make all' will take the test code written in 9_A2.nc which contains the test code of binary search and automate the process the tokenization of the program code present in 9_A2.nc).
 The automation happens due the code written in the Makefile.

 ### 2. Assignment 3: Parser for nanoC using Bison.

 Go to the path containing Assignment_3.
 i) The assignment contains the Makefile.
-Type command : "Makefile build" to make a lex.yy.c file. ii) To test the working of the parser, I have included the testfile "9_A3.nc".
+Type command : "makefile build" to make a lex.yy.c file. ii) To test the working of the parser, I have included the testfile "9_A3.nc".
 To test this file use the command : "./parser < 9_A3.nc" .
 These commands will help to check the validity of the grammer defined under nanoC with the bison parser.